SalOrak/whaler.el/README.md

 ![Whaler Logo Image](doc/whaler-logo.png)

 ## What is Whaler.el?

-**Whaler** is a `completing-read` function extension to move ~blazingly~ fast between directories as well as have a minimalistic sense of working directory whilst providing an easy to use API to work with directories.

 **Whaler** offers a tailored experience to managing your projects.
-It is, in fact, a minimalistic and highly customizable project manager.
+It is a minimalistic and highly customizable project manager.

+**Whaler** acts as a `completing-read` function extension to move ~blazingly~ fast between directories as well as have a minimalistic sense of working directory whilst providing an easy to use API to work with directories.

 ![whaler-example](doc/whalerel.gif)